Aims and scope

 If you wish to appeal a rejection or make a complaint you should, in the first instance, contact the Editor who will provide details of the journal's complaints procedure.

 - ISSN: 2192-5372

 The Journal of Innovation and Entrepreneurship is proud to be a completely Gold Open Access journal, freely accessible to anyone with an internet connection.
-This new report breaks down the impact of the Journal's research, on social media and beyond.
+This report breaks down the impact of JIAE's publications, on social media, in the press, and more.